 Dr. Mills is the official spokeswoman of the LAE where her primary duties include leading the association's efforts at the state legislature and the Louisiana Board of Elementary and Secondary Education (BESE) meetings.
-She will preside over meetings of the LAE Board of Directors and LAE Representative Assembly.
-Additionally, Dr. Mills will represent Louisiana educators at the national level through her lobbying and networking efforts with the National Education Association (NEA), LAE's parent organization.
+She presides over meetings of the LAE Board of Directors and LAE Representative Assembly.
+Additionally, Dr. Mills represents Louisiana educators at the national level through her lobbying and networking efforts with the National Education Association (NEA), LAE's parent organization.

 Dr. Mills' state-level activism includes her service on the LAE Board of Directors, as well as the Board of Trustees for the Teachers Retirement System of Louisiana.

 In 2017, LAE honored Dr. Mills with the association's top honor, the LAE Teacher Image Award.
 She went on the national level where she was selected as one of the top five finalists for the NEA Foundation's Awards for Teaching Excellence.

 Dr. Mills has a doctorate in Higher Education and Organizational Leadership.
 She has a Bachelor of Arts degree in History, a Master of Arts degree in Social Science, and alternative certification in Mild/Moderate Special Education, all from Southern University.
 She's a graduate of North Iberville High School.

 Outside of her work in public education, Dr. Mills is a proud member of Alpha Kappa Alpha Sorority, 100 Black Women of Metropolitan Baton Rouge, Krewe of Themis, a life member of the Southern University Alumni Federation, the Louisiana Democratic State Central Committee and Louisiana Democratic Executive Committee.

 Dr. Mills is the youngest president in the history of the LAE.